 In the novel Cyborg on which the TV series was based, Steve Austin not only lost 3 of his limbs and an eye in the crash, his heart was also badly damaged.
 His life was saved by a bionic heart valve.

 They could be speaking metaphorically.
-While their injuries, once stabilized, weren't life-threatening, the loss of multiple limbs and other organs would have been a serious liability to pursuing anything resembling a 'normal' life (certainly in The Seventies, before handicap accessibility was the law of the land).
+While their injuries, once stabilized, weren't life-threatening, the loss of multiple limbs and other organs would have been a serious liability to pursuing anything resembling a 'normal' life (certainly in The '70s, before handicap accessibility was the law of the land).
 For vital, athletic people like Steve (test pilot and astronaut) and Jamie (professional tennis player and amateur skydiver) there's a huge psychological factor involved (this would have been true with anyone but even moreso in their cases).
+Indeed, in the original pilot film, Austin at one point attempts suicide.

 Also, anytime a robot-disguised-as-a-human is unmasked.